 Have you ever wanted to ask the audiologist?
 Joe Baker answers your questions about ear health, hearing aids, and tinnitus.

 If you suspect that you have a hearing loss, consult with an audiologist.
 An audiologist is trained to identify whether a hearing loss requires medical or non-medical treatment, so will know when to refer you to the appropriate medical specialist.
 The audiologist will identify, diagnose, treat, and manage your hearing loss.

 Yes, especially if you have a family history of hearing loss or you’ve been exposed to loud noise, such as at work, recreational activities, or shooting firearms.
 Another good reason to have annual hearing tests is if you have experienced recurring ear infections or other ear-related medical conditions.
 But, if none of these apply to you, it is usually safe to wait until age 50.

-There are many types of hearing aids today and the style or device depends on your lifestyle, budget and hearing loss needs.
-There are in-the-ear styles as well as behind-the-ear styles.
-In addition to selecting the right style of device, it’s also important to think about what features would be most best to you.
-From directional microphones to water-resistant options, there are numerous varieties to meet everyone’s personal needs.
+There are many brands and types of hearing aids today.
+The best hearing aids those that are properly fit based on your most recent hearing test results.
+The style or performance level depends on your lifestyle, budget and hearing loss needs.
 Today’s hearing aids are even equipped with Bluetooth connectivity to work with wireless technology like a cell phone, tablet computer, or television.

 Which is best?

 Five major hearing aid companies dominate the global market, with Sonova (make of Phonak and Unitron hearing aids) being the leader holding over 30% market share.
 Other major players produce brands such as Oticon, Signia, Widex, and ReSound.

 The hearing aids most consistently rated best by audiologists and consumers are Phonak and Signia.
 As of early 2021, our best experiences have been with:

 - Signia Pure Charge&Go X